bobaseb/energetically-coherent-computation/index.md

 - logical consistency
 - patterns of coherence in

+Motor control
+- attention schema role in
+- consciousness relationship to
+- physical dynamics of
+- relationship to awareness

 Motor proteins
 - coordinated action of
 - intracellular transport by
 - role in energy distribution

+Multiple Drafts theory
+- competition between content streams
+- contrast with unified consciousness
+- parallel processing in
+- relationship to ECC
+- temporal aspects of

 Multiple realizability
 - constrained view in ECC